 Location: U Božích Bojovniků 3, Žižkov, website.

 It is a pub and microbrewery in Prague.
 The front facade of the 12th-century building has an old, highly decorated clock above its door.
 U Fleku is more expensive than other places, but you are drinking special dark beer brewed on the premises of the oldest Czech brewery in Prague while enjoying live music and chatting with tourists from all over the world.

 Location: Křemencova 11, New Town, website.

-The first Prague pub to serve Pilsner Urquell (back in 1843), it is still recommended for a great and reasonable Czech meals.
+The first Prague pub to serve Pilsner Urquell (back in 1843) is still recommended for a great and reasonable Czech meal.
 Spartan The interior is spartan, but the back patio is a surprising enclave surrounded by ruins and divided into distinct open-air rooms; it welcomes boisterous groups (you may hear impromptu singing) or those seeking a more romantic place.